techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (196)
 A monitor called mon has 10 threads in its waiting pool; all these waiting threads have the same priority.
 One of the threads is thr1.
 How can you notify thr1 so that it alone moves from the Waiting state to the Ready state?
 (Choose one.)

-a.
-Execute notify(thr1); from within synchronized code of mon.
+A. Execute notify(thr1); from within synchronized code of mon.

-b.
-Execute mon.notify(thr1); from synchronized code of any object.
+B. Execute mon.notify(thr1); from synchronized code of any object.

-c.
-Execute thr1.notify(); from synchronized code of any object.
+C. Execute thr1.notify(); from synchronized code of any object.

-d.
-Execute thr1.notify(); from any code (synchronized or not) of any object. e.
+D. Execute thr1.notify(); from any code (synchronized or not) of any object. e.
-You cannot specify which thread will get notified. f.
+You cannot specify which thread will get notifie
+D. f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: